 Speaking of friends, Ecchan.
 Do I need to elaborate?
 I liked her when she first appeared, since she’s a cool-looking girl with pretty red hair.
 When she reveals her love for Hanabi, I was like ‘Alright a Yuri couple yeehaw.’
 Then, she couldn’t hold her love and made a move on impulse.
 I stared at the screen going: whoaaaaaaaa what?!

 That proceeds to change their friendship forever.
 Ecchan is probably the most pitiful character in this show for a reason I will explain later on.

 Hanabi doesn’t love Ecchan in the same way Ecchan does, but she takes advantage of Ecchan’s love for her as an excuse to relief her own pain.
 Moreover, Ecchan knows she is being used but is okay with that since it’s the only way Hanabi can become hers.
-HOW SAD.
 She genuinely loves Hanabi but to her love she can only be someone to come to when Hanabi wants to forget about Onii-chan.
 How sad is that?
 For this reason, Ecchan is the most pitiful person so far in Kuzu no Honkai.

 All in all Kuzu no Honkai does a great job of making none of the characters truly likeable and make all of them succumb even darker and darker into the dark side.
 Will there be any hope for them?